nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new contact
-2. ClickConnect displays a success message after the new contact is successfully added
+2. FitBook displays a success message after the new contact is successfully added
 3. Use case ends

 **Extensions**

 * 1a.
 User enters an invalid command
     * 1a1.
-ClickConnect alerts the user that the command is invalid and displays the correct format
+FitBook alerts the user that the command is invalid and displays the correct format
     * Use case resumes
 * 1b.
-User tries to add a contact that already exists in ClickConnect
+User tries to add a contact that already exists in FitBook
     * 1b1.
-ClickConnect alerts the user that a user with that name and details already exists
+FitBook alerts the user that a user with that name and details already exists
     * 1b2.
-ClickConnect provides possible solutions (use different details if the contact name is the same)
+FitBook provides possible solutions (use different details if the contact name is the same)
     * Use case resumes

 **Use case**: UC04 - Display all contacts